Esri/i3s-spec/docs/1.7/meshAttribute.cmn.md

 # meshAttribute

-Mesh geometry for a node.
+Mesh attributes for a node.

 ### Related: